Android-Device-Development/LineageOS-Releases/README.md

 7. Please, can you include feature XYZ?

-   - No, and I will never include something I don't use.
+   - No and I will never include something I don't use.
+Please don't message me or create issues that will lead to a feature requests.
+They will be ignored!

 8. Why did you close your threads at XDA and leave?

    - Because of their greedy behaviour at making money, slow load and reponse or not loading at all and the arrogant interaction between the staff and users.
    - More info can be found [here](https://medium.com/@mazdarider23/anti-xda-stance-16a0e1867f5b)

 9. I like your builds, how can I support you?